SCCWRP Research Plan

 The Southern California Coastal Water Research Project Authority, or SCCWRP, is a leading U.S. environmental research institute that develops a scientific foundation for informed water-quality management in Southern California and beyond.
 Since its founding as a public agency in 1969, SCCWRP has been a champion of sound interdisciplinary approaches to solving complex water-management challenges.
-SCCWRP’s staff of 45 researchers – about half of whom hold Ph.D.s – investigates not only how to more effectively monitor and protect watersheds and coastal waters, but also how to bridge the gap between water-quality research and the management community that relies on this science.
+SCCWRP’s staff of 41 researchers – about half of whom hold Ph.D.s – investigates not only how to more effectively monitor and protect watersheds and coastal waters, but also how to bridge the gap between water-quality research and the management community that relies on this science.
 Through a 14-member governing board – known as the SCCWRP Commission and made up of senior managers from Southern California’s largest wastewater treatment, stormwater management and water-quality regulatory agencies – SCCWRP builds consensus and develops real-world management solutions, paving the way for collaborators and stakeholders to coalesce around shared, long-range research goals.

 SCCWRP’s mission is to enhance the scientific foundation for management of Southern California’s ocean and coastal watershed resources.
 The SCCWRP Commission’s vision is that the effective transfer of science from SCCWRP to member agencies and other stakeholders will lead to implementation of appropriate, viable management strategies that protect the ocean and coastal watershed resources for present and future generations.
-To achieve this mission and vision, SCCWRP is guided by four goals:.
+To achieve this mission and vision, SCCWRP is guided by four goals:

-1. Undertake and participate in scientific investigations to understand ecological systems in the coastal waters and associated watersheds, in order to document relationships between these systems and human activities relevant to SCCWRP member agencies.
+- Undertake and participate in scientific investigations to understand ecological systems in the coastal waters and associated watersheds, in order to document relationships between these systems and human activities relevant to SCCWRP member agencies.

-2. Serve as a respected source of unbiased coastal water quality science.
+- Serve as a respected source of unbiased coastal water quality science.

-3. Develop scientific consensus on issues relevant to management decisions and application of science by member agencies.
+- Develop scientific consensus on issues relevant to management decisions and application of science by member agencies.

-4. Stimulate conversion of science to action.
-Back to Table of Contents
+- Stimulate conversion of science to action.

 SCCWRP scientists apply biological, chemical, toxicological, biogeochemical, and microbiological and information-technology principles to monitor and assess the condition of aquatic ecosystems, with an overarching goal to solve significant identified challenges in public water management.
-SCCWRP leverages its direct connections to the water quality management community to set a comprehensive, independent research agenda that guides its priorities and directions.
+SCCWRP leverages its direct connections to the water-quality management community to set a comprehensive, independent research agenda that guides its priorities and directions.
 This research vision is conceptualized and advanced through collaborative planning with the SCCWRP Commission’s Technical Advisory Group (CTAG), which is the scientific advisory panel formed by the lead scientists and managers from each of SCCWRP’s 14 member agencies.
 While SCCWRP conducts basic research, it does so within a strategic context of transitioning this science into real-world applications.
 Accordingly, the agency’s research vision spans multiple years and transcends individual projects.
 As SCCWRP staff weighs taking on specific projects and works to balance competing demands, CTAG and SCCWRP staff work together to ensure that all projects remain integrated into – and integral to – the shared master vision.

 SCCWRP consists of six science departments – Toxicology, Chemistry, Biogeochemistry, Biology, Microbiology, and Information Management & Analysis – that work in an interdisciplinary, interconnected fashion across SCCWRP’s major research areas: